catalystbyzoho/zcatalyst-sdk-js/CONTRIBUTING.md

 We are always happy to receive code and documentation contributions to the SDK.
 Please be aware of the following notes prior to opening a pull request:

 1. The SDK is released under the [Apache license 2.0](./LICENCE).
-Any code you submit will be released under that license.
-For substantial contributions, we may ask you to sign a [Contributor License Agreement (CLA)](./CONTRIBUTOR_LICENCE_AGREEMENT.txt).
+   Any code you contribute will also be released under this license.
+   For significant contributions, we may ask you to sign a Contributor License Agreement (CLA).
+   Please send the signed CLA to support@zohocatalyst.com.

 2. If you would like to implement support for a significant feature that is not yet available in the SDK, please talk to us beforehand to avoid any